hochbruj/portfoliomanager-frontend/README.md

-# Portfolio manager
+# Modern portfolio manager app

 ## Intro

 Traditional asset portfolios consisted mostly of stocks and bonds.
 But times have changed and new asset classes like crypto currencies have come up.
-Modern portfolios often include cryptos and commodities (like gold and silver), so I created an **app that pulls stock, crypto and commodities data to show and analyse the value of your total assets.
+Modern portfolios often include cryptos and commodities (like gold and silver), so I created an **app that pulls stock, crypto and commodities data to show and analyse the value of your total assets**.

 ## Tech stack